Anras573/notes/Azure/Design and Implement Storage on Microsoft Azure.md

 You need to increase the number of DTUs available for your Azure SQL database.
 What should you do?
 > Scale up to a larger pricing tier.

+You need to support Windows authentication for SQL databases running in Azure.
+What should you do?
+> Deploy SQL Server on an Azure VM.

+You need to upload an image to a storage account.
+Which blob type should you use?
+> Block Blob.

+You’ve uploaded several images to a storage account container called “assets”.
+You want the path to those images to use a hierarchy of /assets/images.
+What should you do?
+> Set the prefix to each blob to "images".

+You need to insert an entity into an Azure storage table using a C# application.
+Which method should you call on the table client to perform this operation?
+> `Execute()`.

+You need to import data into Azure Search.
+Which of the following are valid options supported natively by the Import Data Wizard?
+> Azure SQL Database.

+Your team is new to Azure and needs to store JSON documents in Cosmos DB.
+Which resource should you create first?
+> Cosmos DB Account.

+Your company security policy requires that you use secure connectivity to communicate with cloud based applications.
+You need to implement Redis Cache.
+What should you do?
+> Deploy Azure Redis Cache with the default settings.

+You need to read the first message in an Azure storage queue without pulling the message off the queue.
+What should you do?
+> Use the Peek method.

+Shared Access Signature tokens are generated using which Azure Storage account resource?
+> Access Keys.

+You have a front-end web application that uses javascript to access blob content stored in your Azure storage account.
+The front-end web application runs on a server under another domain.
+What should you configure and enable in the settings of your storage account?
+> CORS.